A SHORT HISTORY OF NEW ZEALAND

 Meanwhile a man named Edward Gibbon Wakefield created a New Zealand Company and in 1839 they sent a ship called the Tory with settlers.
 They landed at Wanganui in 1840.
 In 1841 the company sent settlers to New Plymouth.
 In 1842 colonists were sent to Nelson on South Island.

-Meanwhile the Maori grew disenchanted with the treaty of Waitangi and in 1844 a chief named Hone Keke cut down the British flag (symbol of British authority in New Zealand) several times.
+The Maori grew disenchanted with the treaty of Waitangi and in 1844 a chief named Hone heke cut down the British flag (symbol of British authority in New Zealand) several times.
 He sacked the town of Kororareka and he fought a 2-year war with the British.
-However he was eventually defeated.
+However, he was eventually defeated.

 In 1852 the Constitution Act divided New Zealand into 6 provinces.
 Each one had a provincial council.
 In 1856 New Zealand was granted self-government.
 Wellington was made the capital of New Zealand in 1865.

 Meanwhile settlers brought sheep to New Zealand.
 It was very well suited to raising flocks of sheep and the industry flourished.
-At the end of the 19th century a new breed of sheep, the Corriedale was created by breeding Leicester or Lincoln rams with Marino ewes.
-Furthermore in the 1860s gold was discovered in New Zealand resulting in gold rushes.
+At the end of the 19th century a new breed of sheep, the Corriedale was created by breeding Leicester or Lincoln rams with Merino ewes.
+Furthermore, in the 1860s gold was discovered in New Zealand resulting in gold rushes.